DEADLINE: OCTOBER 10, 2019. PROJECTS MUST END BY JUNE 30, 2020.

 Proposal Guidelines and Restrictions

 - REAL grants are open to academic programs only and one person should be identified as the principal investigator.
+Other involved faculty members should be listed on the proposal.

 - REAL grant proposals must be complete with itemized dollar amounts.